SanderMertens/flecs/docs/Manual.md

 ecs_add(world, e, Position);
 ```

-Components can be shared, when an entity has an `INSTANCEOF` relationship, in which case an entity may share components with a base entity:
+Components can be shared, when an entity has a `IsA` relationship, in which case an entity may share components with a base entity:

 ```c
 ecs_entity_t base = ecs_new(world, 0);